History of Ohio: Establishment

+The second Ohio statehouse was in Zanesville, Ohio, which served as the state capital from 1810 to 1812.

 With Ohio's population reaching 45,000 in December 1801, Congress determined that the population was growing rapidly and Ohio could begin the path to statehood.
 The assumption was the territory would have in excess of the required 60,000 residents by the time it became a state.
 Congress passed the Enabling Act of 1802 that outlined the process for Ohio to seek statehood.
 The residents convened a constitutional convention.
 They used numerous provisions from other states and rejected slavery.

-On February 19, 1803, President Jefferson signed the act of Congress that approved Ohio's boundaries and constitution.
-Congress did not pass a specific resolution formally admitting Ohio as the 17th state.
-The current custom of Congress' declaring an official date of statehood did not begin until 1812, when Louisiana was admitted as the 18th state.